gokhangs/tcp/README.md

     Any write by tcp will go thorugh the TUN and appear to Kernel as it is coming from external network.

+##Setup
+Works with Unix based systems, which provices configurable capabilities (see: man capabilities).
+Latest OSX releases are moving away from kernel extensions and they are not recommneded.

+Execution binary should be provided with CAP_NET_ADMIN capability, which enables tcp to run various network related operations.
+Then, ip address of the new tun must be set with "ip addr set".